isomerpages/moe-chijsjc/pages/School Calendar.md

 ---
 Dear SJCians,

-You may refer to Semester 1 Calendar below:
+You may refer to Term 1 Calendar below: